MatrixMe00/shsdesk/README.md

  This project is an online admission system for senior high schools in Ghana

 # What to know
  * It is required that this folder be placed in an apache server.
-If yu are using Xampp or WAMP, then this folder will have to be in the htdocs folder for it to run
+If you are using Xampp or WAMP, then this folder will have to be in the htdocs folder for it to run
- * The name of the database to this project is 'shsdesk'.
-It would be created automatically when imported into the MySQL server
+ * The name of the databases to this project is 'shsdesk' and 'shsdesk2'.
+It would be created automatically when imported into the
+   MySQL server, with or without creating the two databases beforehand

 # The Database
  * This project comes with two database which can be used.
 The databases can be tempered with according to your inputs
- * The name of the database file for demonstration is shsdesk.sql.
+ * The name of the database file for demonstration is demo_database.sql.
- * The name for the production database file is newshsdesk.sql.
+ * The name for the production database file is default_database.sql.
+ * There is another database file called clean_database.sql, which can be used as a clean file for your own default inputs
- * Both databases can be found in the databases folder in the root folder
+ * All databases can be found in the databases directory in the root folder

-# Admin - Test Phase using shsdesk.sql
+# Admin - Test Phase using demo_database.sql
  * Two schools have been added to the system for testing purposes.
 You can access his account using the admin menu

  # Logins for accounts which have satisfied requirements
- * Username: jonDoe         Password: 1234
+ * Username: jonDoe         Password: 1234    ->    Admin / IT Personnel
- * Username: Kwao           Password: 1234
+ * Username: Kwao           Password: 1234    ->    School Head

  # Logins for accounts which have not satisfied requirements
- * Username: Mario          Password: 1234
+ * Username: Mario          Password: 1234    ->    Admin / IT Personnel
- * Username: Donald         Password: 1234
+ * Username: Donald         Password: 1234    ->    School Head

  # Logins for superadmins
  * Username: Developer      Password: admin
  * Username: Superadmin     Password: admin

-# Admin - Production Phase using newshsdesk.sql
+# Admin - Production Phase using default_database.sql
  * This database comes with a default user which is the developer
  * Any other addition would be done by the developer and via the registration portal
  * Below are the details for logging in to the admin panel
  *
- * Username: New User       Password: Password@1      Fullname: SHSDesk Developer     Email: email@email.com
+ * Username: New User       Password: Password@1      Fullname: SHSDesk Developer     Email: developer@shsdesk.com

 # Registration
  * A new school subscribed to the services of our system would have to fill the registration form to be noticed on our system
- * Directing your url to /register would open up the registration form for you
+ * Directing your url to /register would open up the registration form for you [http://localhost/shsdesk/register]

 # Student upload module
  * A test spreadsheet file labeled demo_students.xlsx can be used to upload its contents into the system